Hamza-Ghnaim/Hamza-Ghnaim/README.md

 ## 👋 Hey there, I'm Hamza

-💻 Frontend Engineer | 🌍 Based in Jordan
+💻 Software Engineer | 🌍 Based in Jordan
-⚡ Building **Formania** – a modern form builder SaaS
-🎯 Passionate about React, Next.js, and clean component design

 ---